ugmurthy/nodeJS/assignment_3/specs.md

 MENU
 1. View all the items available to order from the menu
+2. List of menu item contains href to item
+3. Click line item in list to select a menu item to enable see details and optional add it to the cart or back to list GET	/menu/?menuIndex=nn&phone=9944994499 header = {token: "xxxxxxxxxxxxxxxxx"}

+TOKEN
+1. Resolve renew token bug (fails to renew(put) token as well as get token)

+CART
-3. Fill up a shopping cart
+1. Fill up a shopping cart

 4. Place an order (with fake credit card credentials), and receive an email receipt